Sti2nd/sti2nd.github.io/uses.md

 ## Other

+### Git aliases

+- [git last](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) to be able to see last commit
+  - Add it with: `git config --global alias.last 'log -1 HEAD'`

+Bonus tip: `git checkout -` checks out the branch you were on last.

 ### Password manager

 [LastPass](https://www.lastpass.com/).
 You gotta have one if you want to remember your passwords AND have strong passwords!